yifanchen/algorithms/insertion-sort.md

 const s = a => {
   const l = a.length

-  for (let i = 1; i < l; i++) {
+  // Starts with index(1) becuase key is the reference compares to for (let i = 1; i < l; i++) {
+    // Setting up key here
     const key = a[i]
     let j = i